Organic Gardening Made Easy For A Healthier Lifestyle

 Pros of the Community Garden:

 Pros of the Community Garden: 1) Little or no expense to get a plot to call yours.
-2) Flexibility to create what you want to create so long as you stay organic.
+2) Flexibility to create what you want as long as you stay organic.
 3) The plot is your plot so long as you maintain it.
-4) Community-based so you may meet new and interesting people who live in your area and can give helpful tips on how to grow best in your microclimate.
+4) Community-based, so you may meet new and exciting people who live in your area and can give helpful tips on how to grow best in your microclimate.

 Cons of the Community Garden:

-Cons of the Community Garden: 1) The waitlist, you may have to wait a significant amount of time to get a plot.
-2) as this is in the community setting there may be visitors to the community garden who take things, who don't belong to the garden.
-3) Rules of the community garden, depending on the community garden there may be heavy rules or consequences if they are not adhered to like losing your plot.
-4) people always come over and talk to you lol (it's a community garden).
+Cons of the Community Garden: 1) The waitlist: you may have to wait a significant amount of time to get a plot.
+2) As this is in the community setting, there may be visitors to the community garden who take things that don't belong to the garden.
+3) Rules of the community garden: depending on the community garden, there may be heavy rules or consequences if they are not adhered to, like losing your plot.
+4) people always come over and talk to you, lol (it's a community garden).

 Benefits of Organic Gardening: